Friends of Ngong Road

 Karibu Loo Update – July 2019

 June was a good month for Karibu Loo.
 Although we did not yet recapture the BATUK business we have been able to build up our long-term business with a wide variety of companies.
-We now have 9 long-term clients, mostly
+We now have 9 long-term clients, most

-In addition we had several major short term events.
+In addition, we had several major short-term events.
 The largest was a marathon that contracted for 80 units for two days.
 Because it was held a considerable distance from Nairobi the organizers paid transport and other fees in addition to the rental charge.
 The Karen Country Club, located near our offices, also had a major event that rented 22 units for four days.
 Schools have become a major source of business and we hope this will increase as we enter graduation season (November/December).
 A major shout-out to our Operations staff (mostly former NRCF students) who work all night, evenings, and weekends to keep the business running.

 April 28, 2018 By Keith Leave a Comment

-Karibu Loo continuing to make progress in 2018
+KL continuing to make progress in 2018

 Karibu Loo (KL) has many exciting developments to report.
 Thus far in 2018, KL has gone from being a business struggling to secure long-term contracts to a business struggling with positive growing pains.

-• Moving to profitability: KL has been profitable in each of the first three months of 2018, earning approximately $2,000 in January, $1,000 in February and $7,000 in March.
+• Moving to profitability.
+In early 2018, KL achieved consistent profitability: $2,000 in January, $1,000 in February, and a remarkable $7,000 in March.
 April is on track to generate profits as well.

-• More effective targeting: KL has learned that long-term rentals are primarily done by foreign corporations or government entities, and Kenneth is becoming effective at targeting important, long-term sales.
+• More effective targeting.
+KL has learned that long-term rentals are primarily done by foreign corporations or government entities, and Kenneth is becoming effective at targeting important, long-term sales.

-• Assets spread thin with inefficiencies costing over $15,000: Running the business has been a challenge as our assets are spread very thin.
+• Assets spread thin with inefficiencies costing over $15,000.
+Running the business has been a challenge as our assets are spread very thin.
 Current assets include 88 unit (including one VIP unit), a large truck, one exhauster and a pickup truck that can pull the VIP unit or the newly-built trailer to transport unit.
 KL had to pay for third-party trucks to transport the units to the British Army and is currently renting a large truck full-time (combined cost in Q1 was $14,000) to service the British Army business to which KL has dedicated the exhauster.
 All the units in Nairobi are serviced manually, which is unhealthy and unpleasant for our staff.
 The low number of available cabins has forced KL to rent units from competitors on occasion (Q1 cost = $615).

-Today, KL employs five Ngong Road Children’s Foundation (NRCF) graduates full-time and has employed 57 high-school graduates part-time as Associates since inception.
-KL’s Associate Program allows recent NRCF high-school graduates to gain that very valuable first job experience and earn income.
-“Sales and Operations Associates” are hired to keep the cabins clean and stocked with materials at events and act as ambassadors for the organization.
-The Associates program teaches NRCF graduates how to be good employees – show up on time, do a good job, and dress properly – skills that students living in the slums never see demonstrated by adults in their lives yet are critical to the charity’s mission of transforming lives through employment.
+The Associates program teaches NRCF graduates how to be good employees – show up on time, do a good job, and dress properly – skills that students living in the slums never see demonstrated by adults in their lives yet are critical to the charity’s mission of transforming lives through employment .
 Associates make 500 Kenyan shillings a day plus transport and a meal.
 (For context, 500 Kenyan shillings covers about a quarter of a month’s rent in the slums).
-Almost 1,000 day-payments have been made, injecting $5,000 into the slum economy in earned wages.

 • 1